Ayoroq/Cloud-Practice/README.md

 # Cloud-Practice
-This is a repository for learning about the cloud
+This is a repository for things I've learnt and projects about the cloud